SERVIR-WA/GALUP/training/1_lu/modules/module2.md

 ### 2.2 Distance to Point Features

-Calculates distance between the input vector features and the nearest point feature.
+Calculates the distance between the input vector features and their nearest point feature.

 1. **Tool Parameters:**<br>
     For details about parameters settings of this tool, please check [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#distance-to-point-features).
 2. **Application Scenario:**<br>
     _Distance to Point Features_ is often used to find the nearest location (point feature) around a polygon feature.
-For example, this tool can be used to find the nearest school around each residential area or used to find the nearest hospital of each census tract.
+For example, this tool can be used to find the nearest school or the nearest hospital around each residential area.

-    In the following example, we use the Distance to Point Features tool to calculate the distance between each polygon of THLD area and the nearest education facility.
+    In the following example, we use the Distance to Point Features tool to calculate the distance between each polygon in THLD area and the nearest education facility.

     The figures below shows the parameter setting of the tool and the output.

 |          Parameter Setting         |    Output    |